Interdisciplinary Artist Residency Program

 Our month-long residency program provides studio and living space for emerging artists while they pursue their craft.

-The PBF accepts applications from artists working in the following disciplines: architecture, literature, film/video arts, interdisciplinary arts, music, composition, playwriting, screenwriting, poetry, theatre, and the visual arts.
+The PBF accepts applications from artists working in the following disciplines: architecture, literature, film/video arts, interdisciplinary arts, music, music composition, playwriting, screenwriting, poetry, theatre, and the visual arts.

 Applicants are not required to mail in hard copies of the application forms.
 If you need assistance with the online application process, or do not have access to a computer, please contact the PBF staff for guidance on applying.